matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 #### Fork the Piwik repository

 While logged in GitHub, visit [Matomo's repository](https://github.com/matomo-org/matomo).
 In the upper right corner there is a _Fork_ button.
 Click it.
-Github will copy the repository into your account.
+GitHub will copy the repository into your account.
 This copy (or fork) is the one you will work on.
 If you don't know forks, read more about [forks on GitHub](https://help.github.com/articles/fork-a-repo/).

 #### Setup git